DragoniteSpam/GameMakerTutorialTutorial/README.md

 This isn't to say that you're never allowed to cover a topic that [someone else has already made a tutorial on](https://www.youtube.com/results?search_query=gamemaker+text+box+tutorial), but breaking into saturated markets is hard and doing it as a newcomer to the tutorial space is even harder.

 Imagine someone searches for "gamemaker spaghetti tutorial," and the search engine retrieves four results.
-One of them has a million views, one of them has 500,000 views, one of them has 350,000 views, and one of them is yours and it has ten views.
+One of them is Shaun's and has a million views, one of them is Cosmo's and has 500,000 views, one of them is Mathy's and has 350,000 views, and one of them is yours and it has ten views.
 Even if yours ranks just as high in the search as the other three, people in general might be less likely to click on an unknown entity that has yet to prove itself through trial by democracy.

+Let's try going for an angle that nobody else has done yet.

 `How To Cook Spaghetti with Pesto - GameMaker Tutorial`

+Has anybody done GameMaker with pesto yet?
+Probably not.
 There we go.

+As per guideline #2, don't do this unless your tutorial is actually about GameMaker and pesto, or you'll find yourself with a brand-new set of problems that you could have just avoided.
+This one's more about considerations for what kind of tutorial you want to make than it is about what to do afterwards.

 ### Closing Thoughts

-I like having sample code for people to download so that if something doesn't work they have something to compare their code against.
+ - I like having sample code for people to download so that if something doesn't work they have something to compare their code against.
 Unfortunately, this can be a double-edged sword, since people can and will try to download and use your code without bothering to understand it, which can cause all manner of exotic problems downstream.
 Other creators choose not to provide a sample project, and [I know of at least one person provides sample code but keeps it behind a paywall](https://shaunjs.itch.io/shauns-complete-platformer-tutorial-series), which you might find to be an acceptable compromise.

-[Goedel's incompleteness theorum](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) tells us that there are true statements that can never be proved by our current system of mathematics.
+ - [Goedel's incompleteness theorum](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) tells us that there are true statements that can never be proved by our current system of mathematics.
 This implies that there are questions that science will never be able to answer, and one of those questions is why so many people on YouTube think "I don't like your voice" is a useful thing to say in a comment.
 Ban them and move on.

+ - Not all tutorial content is going to work for all people; the ways that people learn and absorb information is just too varied.
+If a tutorial maker tries to cover every possible base to account for every possible caveat and edge case, the tutorial would be [a meandering mess and, paradoxically, absolutely nobody would find it even remotely useful](https://web.archive.org/web/20201111223017/https://archive.org/stream/ulysses04300gut/ulyss12.txt).

 Now you know how to make a GameMaker tutorial!
-Please don't make me regret making this one.
+Please don't make me regret writing this.

-## Accolades
+## Endorsements

 [![I'm pretty sure I've been excommunicated at least once for doing this](img/jon.png?raw=true "Jon")](https://www.youtube.com/watch?v=FdJ6E6L1H8o)

-## Disclaimers

-Not all tutorial content is going to work for all people; the ways that people learn and absorb information is just too varied.
-If a tutorial maker tries to cover every possible base to account for every possible caveat and edge case, the tutorial would be [a meandering mess and, paradoxically, absolutely nobody would find it even remotely useful](https://web.archive.org/web/20201111223017/https://archive.org/stream/ulysses04300gut/ulyss12.txt).
+*I'm pretty sure I've been excommunicated at least once for doing this.*

 ## About the Author